Sammy1Am/FFGNDS-Discord-Dice-Roller/README.md

 12. Save file
 13. upload custom emoji from emoji folder to the server.  https://support.discordapp.com/hc/en-us/articles/207619737-Adding-Emoji-Magic
 13. Your bot is now configured and ready to launch.

+# Usage Notes
+- After running `!build`, you will need to re-set the game you intend to use (e.g. `!swia`).
+- The configuration seems to largely assume that each game-type has its own Discord server somewhere to host the dice emoji (since there are a lot of overlapping dice-emoji names between games).
+As long as you're only using one game-type, just upload the emoji for that game (other game types will fail to roll).